CMSgov/ab2d-pdp-documentation/docs/Long Term API Usage Model.md

 7. Once the job is complete, download the files.
 8. Repeat.

 In this usage model, AB2D automatically populates the `_since` value with the datetime of your last successfully completed export.
-For Job GHI, this is the date job ABC was created.
+For job GHI, this is the date job ABC was created.
 Job DEF isn’t considered a successfully completed export since its files weren’t downloaded.

 ## Example Export Workflow Using Parameters
-Visit [Production Access](https://github.com/CMSgov/ab2d-pdp-documentation/blob/main/docs/Production%20Access.md) to learn more about the export workflow for the AB2D API.
+Visit [Production Access](https://github.com/CMSgov/ab2d-pdp-documentation/blob/main/docs/Production%20Access.md#expected-workflow) to learn more about the export workflow for the AB2D API.
 Query parameters can be used while starting an export job.

 The following examples use `_since` and `_until` query parameters separately and together.
 Note that ISO8601 dates include characters that can’t appear in URLs.
 [Learn more about percent-encoding](https://en.wikipedia.org/wiki/Percent-encoding).
 There are unencoded and percent-encoded examples.
 Only the encoded versions will work, but the unencoded versions will show how the URL is formed before encoding.